kkruecke/cplus-documentation/notes/arrays-multi-arrays.rst

          GCC's extension __cxa_demanage() is from the header <cxxabi.h>
          and is used to demangle the output of **typeid()**.
        */

       char *realname = abi::__cxa_demangle(ti.name(), 0, 0, &status);

       return string{"The type of '"} + str + "' is '" + realname + "'";
     }

-    // Using T&& allows both rvalues an lvalues to be passed and then forwared to get_typeof() template<class T> std::string ptr_diff(const std::string& str, T&& ptr) {
+    // Using T&& allows us to pass both rvalues an lvalues to function ptr_diff, where they are std::forward'ed to get_typeof() template<class T> std::string ptr_diff(const std::string& str, T&& ptr) {
       ostringstream ostr;